MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-pages-overview.md

 Furthermore, the page has properties.
 Properties work in the same way for pages as they do for other [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] objects.
 For more information, see [Page Properties](properties/devenv-page-property-overview.md).

 > [!TIP]
-> For information about designing pages, see [Designing Pages](devenv-designing-pages.md).
+> For information about designing pages, see [Page Types and Layouts](devenv-page-types-and-layouts.md).

 ## Page metadata
 For a new page object, you must at least specify the type of page; `PageType` and the data source; `SourceTable` of the page.
 And you can also set other metadata at the beginning of the declaration of the page object.